 As the years past I went back to visit the shrine a few times but just as I opened this website, the place closed down for renovation and I was unable to get the shots I needed to really do this place justice.

-Fortunately the Taoyuan City Shinto Shrine (桃園神社) which is also known as the Taoyuan Martyr's Shrine (忠烈祠) reopened to the public a week or so ago and when the weather was right, I took the first chance I could to go to the shrine to get the shots I needed.
+Fortunately the Taoyuan Shinto Shrine (桃園神社) which is also known as the Taoyuan Martyr's Shrine (桃園忠烈祠) recently reopened to the public after a few years of renovations.
+When the weather was right, I took the first chance I could to go to the shrine to get the shots I needed.

 Note: The Shrine is referred to in most places as the "Taoyuan Martyr's Shrine" and I will talk about why that is later, but for clarity sake, I won't be referring to this shrine with that name here.